JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 While {{!RFC8520}} contemplates the use of CoAP-related {{!RFC7252}} policies, it does not provide a viable means for constrained devices to distribute their MUD URLs in a network, since the methods it specifies (DHCP/DHCPv6, LLDP, and X.509 certificates) are not well-suited for the use with IPv6 in general and protocols like 6LoWPAN in particular.

-Therefore, this document introduces a number of additional ways for distributing MUD URLs -- such as well-known URIs, an NDP option and parameters for the CoRE Link-Format -- which are better suited for constrained devices.
-Furthermore, using COSE objects, Things can distribute a signed MUD URL which allows MUD managers to better validate the authenticity of both the URL itself and the associated MUD file.
 <!--
 Furthermore, it allows the secure CoAP protocol variants ("coaps://" {{!RFC7252}} as well as "coaps+tcp://", and "coaps+ws://" {{!RFC8323}}) for the retrieval of MUD URLs.